After you separate regular recyclables from your trash, what’s left?

 We’re promoting a pilot program to encourage the growth of local companies that collect food waste (also called organics waste) from homes, events, businesses, etc., and turn it into compost.
 The compost can then be used as a high-quality soil amendment in residential backyards, farms, and landscaping projects.

 If backyard composting isn’t for you, there are other ways to manage your food scraps.
 Just as you would contract with a waste hauler for trash and recycling collection service, you can hire a company to collect and compost your food waste!
-There are several companies in Fairfax County that provide service to customers either as a subscription (they pick up weekly) or for special events such as weddings and conferences.
+There are two companies in Fairfax County that provide service to customers either as a subscription (they pick up weekly) or for special events such as weddings and conferences.
 There are currently several companies registered with the county.

 While not an endorsement, being listed as a registered food waste composter lets potential customers know that the company’s equipment and operations have been reviewed, and that customers can have confidence that the composter is operating in a safe and sustainable manner, following best practices for safe sanitation and protection of public health.
 The published list of licensed solid waste collectors is a great place to start.